How to become an insurance broker

 Get an insurance license

 You will need an insurance license to sell any type of insurance.
 The type you want to sell will determine the license you need.
 Life insurance products such as term life insurance, whole life, UL and final expense require a life license.
 Health, Medicare and indemnity based insurance policies require a health license.
-Those that want to offer Home, Auto and commercial insurance will need a P and C license.
+Those that want to offer Home, Auto and commercial insurance will need a P & C license.
 CLICK HERE TO LEARN HOW TO GET AN INSURANCE LICENSE

 The process to get a license is slightly different in every state but most will require a passing score on a pre-licensing exam prior to taking the licensing exam.
 The license exam is taken at an official testing center.
 Access the link above for more details.